 Ring bearer

 The ring bearer is there to present the wedding rings to the happy couple, and is perhaps the most variable role of the whole day.
-Typically, people will choose a close family member, a little one or one of the page boys to carry the rings, but more and more couples are choosing to have their dogs carry out this all important task, and we’re big fans.
+Typically, people will choose a close family member, a little one or one of the page boys to carry the rings, but more and more couples are choosing to have their dogs carry out this all-important task, and we’re big fans.
+So much so, we’ve even created a guide to the UK’s best pet-friendly wedding venues.

 Ushers

-Ushers can be a select few friends who you trust to seat everyone efficiently, but more importantly, who are there to have a good time - like this bridal party at The Old Kent Barn
+Ushers can be a select few friends or family members that you trust to seat everyone efficiently, like this ceremony at Prior Park Bath

-No, we’re not talking about the singer-songwriter, Usher, we’re talking about your group of organised friends or family who will help your day run smoothly.
-Ushers help show your guests to their seats before the ceremony starts, greet people as they come into the reception, and provide directions and help throughout the day.
+No, we’re not talking about the singer-songwriter, Usher; we’re talking about a set of trusted individuals who help welcome guests to the ceremony, make sure everyone is in the right spot, and distribute the order of service.
+They also greet people as they come into the reception, and provide directions and help throughout the day.
 Ushers are fairly similar in their roles to that of groomsmen, but may have a less formal role, and sometimes will wear their own outfits rather than matching suits.

 Groomsmen

 As we mentioned before, groomsmen are very similar to ushers, despite them being quite different in their traditional form.
 Groomsmen are those that are closer to the groom, and will stand at the aisle near the best man, help to plan the stag and maybe chime in on the speech.
-While you can most certainly have separate ushers and groomsmen, you could easily combine these roles and ask your groomsmen to show guests to their seats, before coming to stand with you at the altar.
+While you can most certainly have separate ushers and groomsmen, you could easily combine these roles and ask your groomsmen to show guests to their seats before coming to stand with you at the altar.
+Like the other partner's party, the groomsmen (or groomsmaids, groomsmates) usually play a role with vibe maintenance at the reception too, keeping an eye on things on behalf of the groom and encouraging guests to dance, eat cake, and generally engage in the fun elements of the day.
+They might also lend tissues, hold on to sunglasses, or take on the role of ring bearer, too.

 Officiant